Using Corporate Stock Redemptions to Pay Estate Taxes

 But if a distribution is made more than 4 years after the decedent's death, then capital gain treatment only extends to the lesser of:

-- the amount of federal and state death taxes, funeral and administrative expenses that were still unpaid at the time of the distribution, or
+- the amount of federal and state death taxes, funeral and administrative expenses still unpaid at the time of the distribution, or

 - the taxes and expenses that will be paid within 1 year of the distribution.